 Transitions are carefully planned for and time given, to ensure continuity of learning.
 At any transition, we acknowledge the child's needs and establish effective partnerships with those involved with the child and other settings, including pre-schools and nurseries.
-For Covid-19 related reasons, Reception class teachers have been unable to visit each child's pre-school/nursery setting to meet with the child's key worker and observe the child in their setting this year.
-Instead transition communication has been via phone call providing an opportunity to begin to understand the child's academic, personal and social abilities and needs.

-Children attend introductory sessions to Reception to develop familiarity with the setting and practitioners.
-Parents attend as part of this process for the first session.
-Class teachers were unable to undertake home visits and instead communication was via a phone call between parents and class teachers.
-Parents are invited to a 'starting school meeting.
+This year, Reception class teachers visited each child's pre-school/nursery setting to meet with the child's key worker and observe the child in their setting this year.
+We also spoke in detail on the phone with key workers from all the pre-school and nurseries in order to begin to understand the child's academic, personal and social abilities and needs.
+Class teachers/ TA also carried out home doorstep visits to meet with the parents and children prior to their settling session in school.
+Children attended introductory sessions to Reception to develop familiarity with the setting and practitioners.
+Parents attended as part of this process for the first session.
+Following all the transition meetings and phone calls, parents were invited to a 'starting school meeting.

-Parent voice and knowledge of their child is valued by asking them to complete an 'All about me' sheet to include any further information they felt the school need to know about their child.
+Parent voice and knowledge of their child is valued highly by the Reception team and so parents were asked to complete an 'All about me' sheet to include any further information they felt the school need to know about their child.
 Please see our Pupil Transition Policy for further details.